-Advanced Oxidation Processes (AOPs) are those which involve generation and use of powerful transitory species, principally the hydroxyl radical (•OH) (Glaze et al., 1987).
-This species can be generated from water using energy such as solar energy, electrical energy, sound energy etc. or simply by chemicals like H_2O_2 , ozone etc. with or without the use of an appropriate catalyst; the difference being the way in which the hydroxyl radicals are produced.
-Other active oxygen species are the superoxide ion radical, $O_2^{\bullet-}$, and its conjugate acid form, the hydroperoxyl radical, HO_2^{\bullet} that are also produced in many AOPs but they are far less active than •OH.
-Now a days, in addition to hydroxyl radicals, experiments using other radicals like sulphate radicals as the transitory species have yielded excellent results and are classified as AOPs (Saritha et al., 2008).
+Advanced Oxidation Processes (AOPs) are processes involving generation and use of powerful transitory species, principally the hydroxyl radical (•OH) (Glaze et al., 1987).
+This species can be generated from water using energy such as solar energy, electrical energy, sound energy etc. or simply by chemicals like $H_2O_2$ , ozone etc. with or without the use of an appropriate catalyst; the difference being the way in which the hydroxyl radicals are produced.
+Other active oxygen species are the superoxide ion radical, $O_2^{\bullet-}$ , and its conjugate acid form, the hydroperoxyl radical, $HO_2^{\bullet}$ that are also produced in many AOPs but they are far less active than •OH.
+Now a days, in addition to hydroxyl radicals, experiments using other radicals like sulphate radicals as the transitory species have yielded excellent results and are classified as AOPs.

 The hydroxyl (•OH) radical with oxidation potential of 2.8 V (vs. normal hydrogen electrode) is a powerful, non-selective chemical oxidant that acts rapidly with most organic compounds and hence is often the oxidant of choice for chemical oxidations (Kurian et al., 2006) and (Kurian et al., 2015a).
 The heterogeneous systems have obvious advantages over the homogeneous ones such as easy separation of the catalyst for reuse from the treated water, lack of secondary treatment to remove dissolved metals from treated water and tolerance towards extreme operating conditions (Nair et al., 2017a).
 Membrane technology has grown significantly in the last couple of decades due to the benefits it offers in water and wastewater treatment.
-With significant reduction in the size of equipment, energy requirement and low capital cost, membrane technology offers many prospects in wastewater treatment (Quist-Jensen, 2015) According to Singh and Hankins (2016), membrane technology has the potential of bridging the economical and sustainability gap, amid possibilities of low or no chemical usage, environmental friendliness and easy accessibility to many.
-Ayoub Ejraei et al (2019) studied a combination of membrane filtration, photocatalytic degradation, adsorption, and found the treatment to be more effective when they were used in series, respectively.
-Nurafigah Rosman et al (2022) studied the hybridization of a photocatalyst and membrane filteration technique and found that this combination could be utilized to improve and retrofit current water effluent treatment methods.
-Santiago Martínez Sosa et al (2023) found that The combined system, ceramic membranes modified with zinc oxide and UV-A LEDs proved to be effective to retain and disinfect water quality indicator bacteria present in real surface water matrices.
+With significant reduction in the size of equipment, energy requirement and low capital cost, membrane technology offers many prospects in wastewater treatment (Quist-Jensen, 2015) According to Singh and Hankins [Singh, R, 2016], membrane technology has the potential of bridging the economical and sustainability gap, amid possibilities of low or no chemical usage, environmental friendliness and easy accessibility to many.
+That is, membrane technology has proven to be a more favorable option in wastewater treatment processes in recent times.

-9. Outline of the Project (withschematics, where possible) (Define the problems and give technical details)
+9. Outline of the Project (withschematics, wherepossible) (Define the problems and give technical details)

 Water pollution has become a serious problem throughout the world.
 According to the UN's latest figures, approximately 40% of the world's population of more than two billion people face water shortage.
 By 2025, this figure is expected to increase to 5.5 billion or more than 2.5 times the present population.
 Chemical industry is at the forefront of the water management challenge, due to increasing government pressure on effluent discharge, raw water usage, increasing process water costs and in many locations, general lack of available water.
 The total amount of different chemicals produced is vast and continuously increasing.
-About 100000 different chemicals can be found in the market (Charpentier
+About 100000 different chemicals can be found in the market (Charpentier 2003).

-2003).
 Despite their different properties and uses, their production processes are very similar.
 The need and use of water in chemical and pharmaceutical processes is defined by the required unit operations, raw materials and process equipment.
 As much as 20% of total wastewater flow from chemical and pharmaceutical industries contains 80% of the pollutant load (EU Water Saving Potential - Part 1, 2007).
 Increased knowledge about the consequences of water pollution and the public desire for better quality water has promoted the implementation of stringent regulations by expanding the scope of regulated contaminants and lowering their maximum contaminant levels (MCLs).